pm4js/pm4js-core/DOCS.md

 * **deviationsRecord**: dictionary that associates to each type of deviation the list of indexes of the cases for which the deviation happen.
 * **totalTraces**: total number of traces of the event log.
 * **fitTraces**: number of traces of the event log which are fit according to the log skeleton model.

+### Temporal Profile Conformance Checking

+The conformance checking based on the temporal profile compares the behavior of the event log against the temporal profile to find couples of occurrences for which the time between them is significantly different in comparison to the standard behavior.

+Given an event log and a temporal profile, the conformance checking is operated as follows:
+**let conformanceChecking = TemporalProfileConformance.apply(eventLog, temporalProfile, zeta);**

+Where **zeta** is the number of standard deviations that is tolerated from the average.
+Every occurrence of the activities couples which is lower than
+** mu - zeta std ** or higher than ** mu + zeta std ** is signaled as exception.

+The output of the method is an array collecting, for each case of the log, the corresponding deviations according to the temporal profile.

 ## Evaluation